pnp/blog/content/post/automatically-generate-flow-workflow-business-rule-documentation/index.md

 ## Process Documentation Cloud Flow

-The Processes table can be used in a Power Automate Flow to generate documentation from the descriptions and other columns.
+The Process table can be used in a Power Automate Flow to generate documentation from the descriptions and other columns.

 The top-level view of the flow is: